EllyTennant/FlowDIR/README.md

 FlowDIR is a MATLAB tool designed to forecast the travel directions of topographically controlled hazardous flows.
 The tool consists of two complimentary methods that can be used to estimate flow directionality:
 <ol>

-<li> The azimuthal elevation difference:** this method analyses the topography in a straight line from the starting coordinate.
+<li> The azimuthal elevation difference (AED): this method analyses the topography in a straight line from the starting coordinate.

-<li> The least cost path: this method calculates an optimal path through a grid of elevation values.
+<li> The least cost path (LCP): this method calculates an optimal path through a grid of elevation values.

 This page serves as a succinct introduction to FlowDIR.
 For a more comprehensive understanding of how FlowDIR works please refer to: